• What is Copywriting?

 Your best course of action, instead of trying to revenge or force a payment, is just to focus on finding new clients and new work.
 It will be hard to let it go, but do it anyway.

 If you’re worried about a client not paying you, bookmark this page so you have it for later.
-That way, you’re ready with a game plan if it does happen.
+That way, you’re ready with a game plan in the unlikely event it happens.

 Such a useful resource – thank you so much.
 I have a client at present who is late in payment.
 I have followed each step in the process, with the recommended timescales, up to step 3.
 Having assured me that he would pay yesterday, he didn’t.